karstenw/photobotlib/README.md

 - property `canvas.topindex` returns the index of the top layer

-- property `canvas.dup` duplicates the top layer
+- property `canvas.dup` duplicates top layer and returns the new top layer